![]() |

 “No,” she said, “I live down the road from here.”

-“Then how come you hang out on this truck like this?”
-I
+"Then how come you hang out on this truck like this?"
+I asked.

-“I was run over by this truck,” she said, “it killed me and
+"I was run over by this truck," she said, "it killed me, and

 I am stuck to it.
 I will not ever be able to move on.”

-eyes were seeing and, even before I could scream, Roland Sanchez had already
+eyes were seeing, and even before I could scream, Roland Sanchez had already

 Sanchez began to exorcise the ghost of Liv Kimura from the F-100 truck that